ytshortarchnemix/archnemix-short-gen-dataset-cleaner/README.md

 ## What is this repo?

-ArchNemix is a self-hosted AI pipeline that generates YouTube Shorts from Reddit posts.
+ArchNemix is a self-hosted AI pipeline that generates Reddit-style YouTube Shorts from user-provided text scripts.
 The pipeline runs across several HuggingFace Spaces:

 - **TTS** — Kokoro-82M text-to-speech (3 spaces)
 - **Aligner** — Montreal Forced Aligner + Qwen3 forced aligner (6 spaces)